AKSHAD-MAKHANA/busify-tracker-app/README.md

 ---

 We are committed to making transportation safer and more efficient for everyone.
 Stay tuned for updates and improvements as we transition from testing to deployment.
 Thank you for your support! 😊

+---

+## 📸 Screenshots

+We have attached screenshots of the app templates created using **FlutterFlow**, which showcase the design and functionality of the Busify app.
+These templates represent the app's key features, including real-time tracking, login/sign-up pages, and the live map interface.
+Below are the visual elements we've worked on:

+- **Login and Sign-Up Interface:** An intuitive and secure login screen.
+- **Live Map Interface:** A real-time bus tracking view with an interactive map.
+- **Alert and Emergency Features:** A quick-access system for emergencies.

+These screenshots provide a clear visualization of our app's interface and features, highlighting the user-friendly design and seamless navigation.

+---